 Dimensions: NEMA dimensional requirements apply American Wire Gauge (AWG) wire sizing, while dimensional requirements in IEC standards apply metric sizing in mm.
 Therefore the requirements are not exactly the same, but some overlap occurs between the standards.
 The IEC and NEMA methods for determining dimensions are technically equivalent.

-Available Specifications: Appendix C of NEMA MW 1000 cross-references NEMA and IEC magnet wire specifications.
+Available Specifications: Annex C of NEMA MW 1000 cross-references NEMA and IEC magnet wire specifications.
 Not all NEMA specifications have a corresponding IEC specification number and vice versa.

 Solderability Requirements: NEMA immersion time requirements for larger wires are more stringent than those specified in IEC specifications.
 The IEC and NEMA methods for determining the solderability of a given wire construction are technically equivalent and both standards recognize the use of lead-free solder alloys upon supplier/customer agreement.

 Test Procedures: There is an ongoing effort to harmonize IEC and NEMA test procedures.
 The following summarizes notable differences in these procedures:

 Heat Shock: Differences exist between the test specimen preparation procedures, namely the degree of pre-elongation of wire specimens and the diameter of the test mandrels used for wrapping wire specimens.
 The NEMA-specified total elongation of wire specimens (pre-stretch + mandrel wrapping) is more stringent than IEC, which specifies only a mandrel wrap.

 IEC TC 55 decided not to specify pre-stretching that would result in total elongations equivalent to those in MW 1000.

-Dielectric Breakdown (for rectangular wire): MW 1000 has adopted a shot electrode methodology for determining breakdown of rectangular and large round wires, based on IEC 60851-5.
+Dielectric Breakdown: MW 1000 has adopted a shot electrode methodology for determining breakdown of rectangular and large round wires, based on IEC 60851-5.
 Both MW 1000 and IEC 60851-5 recognize the cylinder method for round enameled wires.
 MW 1000 is being revised to specify the cylinder method for the same wire size range as that of IEC 60851-5.

-Thermoplastic Flow (Cut Through): IEC 60851-6 test methods for thermal properties has a single-point method of evaluation.
+Thermoplastic Flow (Cut Through): IEC 60851-6 specifies a single-point method of evaluation.
 This could be adopted in MW 1000 in the future as a routine test, however for now MW 1000 recognizes a rising-point method as a qualification test.

 - top -